Last updated August 2025

 It seems reasonable to believe that all patients who have had a transplant will be at increased risk of severe infection especially if they have established graft damage that has occurred since transplant or another risk factor (age, ethnicity, obesity, co-morbidity such as kidney dysfunction).

-Growing evidence suggests that wearing a face covering can reduce the spread of COVID-19.
-All patients coming to our hospitals must wear a face covering while in our buildings.
-If you do not bring a face covering with you, you will be given one on arrival by a staff member at the hospital entrance.
-Further information on this can be found here.
+Evidence suggests that wearing a face covering can reduce the spread of COVID-19.
+All patients attending the transplant clinic are advised to wear a mask in the transplant clinic area.
+Please note that wearing a mask is no longer mandated for other hospital areas, some of which will be in the vicinity of the transplant clinic.
+If you do not bring a face covering with you, you will be given one on arrival by a staff member.

 What should I do if I feel unwell?

-The symptoms of COVID-19 can be like other problems experienced by patients who have had a transplant.
+The symptoms of COVID-19 can be similar to other problems experienced by patients who have had a transplant.
 You should monitor your symptoms closely, for example if you have had a lung transplant increased vigilance with spirometry is strongly advised.

-If you have had a heart transplant, you should contact us in case you develop new symptoms as shortness of breath, cough, etc.
+If you have had a heart transplant, you should contact us in case you develop new symptoms such as as shortness of breath, cough, etc.

-Whether you have symptoms, or you have no symptoms but have got a positive lateral flow test result, it is important you arrange local COVID-19 testing as a matter of urgency.
-You must self-isolate if you test positive.
+Whether you have symptoms, or you have no symptoms but have got a positive lateral flow test result, you must contact the transplant clinic for further guidance.
+You might be advised to start or increase your steroid dose, or have a course of antibiotics.
+Growing experience shows that transplant patients may not develop any symptoms, and may not need treatment.
 If you develop serious symptoms such as difficulty breathing, or your oxygen levels drop below 90%, call 999 immediately, and tell the operator that you are a transplant patient and have COVID-19.
-If you are relatively well and are able to remain at home, there are treatments available (see the next section).

 Is there a treatment for COVID-19?

 There are many clinical trials under way to explore different agents, and the treatments available are increasing as a result.
-As a transplant team, we are following the scientific developments very closely and we are also participating in a number of clinical trials.
-There are some treatments available for hospitalised patients only, however, new Covid-19 treatments for the highest risk non-hospitalised patients are now available on the NHS.
-These have been shown to reduce hospitalisation, and include intravenous neutralising monoclonal antibodies and oral antivirals.
+There are some treatments available for hospitalised patients only.
+However, new COVID-19 treatments are now available on the NHS for the highest-risk patients who are not in the hospital.
+These have been shown to reduce hospitalisation and include intravenous neutralising monoclonal antibodies and oral antivirals.

 What about the COVID-19 vaccine?

-Vaccines offer protection if you catch the virus, with the aim being to prevent or reduce the severity of illness.
+Vaccines offer protection if you catch the virus, to help prevent or reduce the severity of illness.
 Side effects from the COVID-19 vaccine are rare.

 You may not be suitable for the vaccine immediately in the following cases.
 Please get in touch with us to discuss if:

-• You have had a heart/lung transplant within the last six months
+- you have had a heart/lung transplant within the last 6 months

-• You have had a significant increase in your immunosuppression recently such as ECP, TLI, Immunoabsorption, Rituximab or RATG
+- you have had a significant increase in your immunosuppression recently such as ECP, TLI, Immunoadsorption, Rituximab or RATG

 For further information about COVID-19 vaccines, please visit: https://www.nhs.uk/conditions/coronavirus-covid-19/coronavirus-vaccination/coronavirus-vaccine/